New Roles at SEMO!

 Overview

 In 1993, Konami remade the original Castlevania for the Sharp X68000, a Japan-only computer.
-The soundtrack by Shin Chan emphasised the rock flavour of other classic titles in the series with a mixture of arrangements of famous themes and completely new compositions.
-In 2001, Konami remade the X68000 title for the PlayStation and released it as Akumajo Chronicles: Akumajo Dracula in Japan and Castlevania Chronicles overseas.
-Gamers could either play the original mode, featuring X68000 gameplay and music, or an arranged mode, featuring various enhancements including an arranged soundtrack.
-Bemani electronica musician Sota Fujimori was responsible for the arrangement this time and offered a mixture of conservative enhancements and experimental remixes.
+The soundtrack emphasised the series' rock flavour with a mixture of arrangements of famous themes and completely new compositions.
+In 2001, Konami remade the X68000 title for the PlayStation and released it as Castlevania Chronicles (aka Akumajo Chronicles: Akumajo Dracula).
+Gamers could either play the original mode, featuring X68000 gameplay and music, or an arranged mode, featuring enhancements including an arranged soundtrack.
+Bemani's Sota Fujimori was responsible for the arrangement and offered both conservative enhancements and experimental remixes.
+The Akumajo Dracula Castlevania Chronicles Original Soundtrack features the arranged soundtrack and original version in the first disc.
+The second disc features two MIDI sound versions of the original version and two bonus tracks.

 Body

+The second half of the first disc features Sota Fujimori's arranged score for Castlevania Chronicles.
 Aware of the inappropriate mood of the original, Fujimori transforms the cinematic half of "Black Mass" into something far more intense, perhaps even overbearing, with a mixture of heavy orchestration, booming percussion, and organ use.
 The subtle title screen portion is quite a contrast, but sounds more beautiful than ever thanks to the upgraded synth.
-"Something Loopy" feels much more mature and balanced in this version even if Fujimori is conservative enough to leave it as underdeveloped as before.
 He makes his biggest statement with an upbeat techno remix of "Vampire Killer".
 The remix firmly asserts his love for electronica, but he still keeps the old adventure feel of the original alive and gives a nod to the rock elements of the series with some blistering guitar work.
-In a further tribute to the original, he even incorporates fragments from Castlevania's "Prologue" and "Stalker".
+He even sneaily incorporates fragments from Castlevania's "Prologue" and "Stalker".

 Summary

-Akumajo Dracula X68000's score is worthy of Dracula's name with its solid mixture of compositions and arrangements.
+Akumajo Dracula's score for the X68000 is worthy of Dracula's name with its solid mixture of compositions and arrangements.
 It features great melodies, plenty of gothic and rock influences, and some diversity and experimentation around the edges.
 Almost all the arrangements in Castlevania Chronicles massively enhance the originals, however.
 The synth really helps to improve the more straightforward interpretations, but it's Sota Fujimori's use of electronica, rock, and orchestration that makes the rest such highlights.
 However, the largely redundant second disc of the album makes it a bit of a problematic purchase.
 While still worthwhile for hardcore collectors, casual fans would be advised to consider other Castlevania soundtracks since they're usually better value for money and of at least equivalent quality.

 Overall Score: 7/10